Lynne Kosky: Rumours about promotion to Deputy Premier

 Following the return of the Bracks government in the 2006 election, it was rumoured among the Victorian ALP factions that Kosky would be promoted to Deputy Premier.
 Steve Bracks denied the rumour, saying his deputy would continue to be John Thwaites.
 Instead, Kosky was appointed Minister for Public Transport and the Arts.

 Minister for Public Transport and the Arts

-Lynne Kosky came under fire in April 2007 when an email was leaked to the media in which she asked her parliamentary colleagues not to forward on complaints from their constituents about Melbourne's public transport system.
+Kosky came under fire in April 2007 when an email was leaked to the media in which she asked her parliamentary colleagues not to forward on complaints from their constituents about Melbourne's public transport system.
 She defended the correspondence on ABC Radio, denying she was shirking responsibility as the public transport minister, and that the directive had been intended to hasten communication and reduce response times for transport complaints.

-In December 2007, she defended the delayed implementation of the myki smartcard ticketing system for Melbourne's public transport, stating it was a complicated system and it was "important to get it right".
+In December 2007, she defended the delayed implementation of the myki smartcard ticketing system for Victoria's public transport, stating it was a complicated system and it was "important to get it right".